grafana/mimir/docs/sources/operators-guide/configure/configure-helm-ha-deduplication-consul/index.md

     cluster: my-prometheus
 ```

-Reload or restart Prometheus or Grafana Agent after updating the configuration.
+Reload or restart Prometheus or Grafana Agent after you update the configuration.

 > **Note:** [Configure high availability]({{< relref "../configuring-high-availability-deduplication.md" >}}).
 > document contains the same information on Prometheus setup for HA dedup.